Table of contents

 There is no magic code to making good Web sites.
 The requirements of each site will vary, and so will the design.
 However, it is a mistake to think that it is impossible to make a site that is both accessible, and feature rich.

-It is depressing to see so many Web sites being produced to such poor quality.
+A large number of poor quality Web sites are produced that cause problems.
 I am not talking about sites that look bad, I am talking about sites that do not let all people view them.
 Not through password protection, and not through putting the site on a local-only network.
 I am talking about bad design.

-Many older browsers still exist.
-Many are still used.
-Also many people deliberately use browsers with limited capability in order to increase browsing speed and reduce vulnerability to exploits or viruses.
+A variety of browsers still exist.
+Some older browsers are still used.
+Many people deliberately use browsers with limited capability in order to increase browsing speed and reduce vulnerability to exploits or viruses.
+Many use browsers on devices with limited capabilities or significant restrictions (such as phones).
 Some people still use slow modems.
 Some still use their battered old computers.
 These badly designed sites prevent access to these people and browsers and in many cases do not have a good reason to do so.
 Some are even produced by so-called professional companies.
 See my list of computers and browsers for more details of what people use.

 The Internet is sometimes called 'the information superhighway', and as we are told, it is all about communication.
 Communication of information.
 'You can talk to people around the other side of the world'.
 But sometimes, Web site designers and creators exclude people who may be living next door, simply by failing to acknowledge the flaws in their design.